praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 version: "v0.5 (Supplement S1 Integrated, Math Corrected)"
 date: "April 2026"
 math: true
+note: "Figures omitted from this Markdown edition — see the HTML version or the plots/ directory in the repository for all 10 simulation figures."
 ---

 # Adaptive Utility Agents: A Framework for Self-Optimizing AI Systems